Scientific Name

 Description

-×Gasteraloe 'Twilight Zone' is an attractive small succulent that forms rosettes of dark green leaves with tiny white spots.
-It slowly grows up to 12 inches (30 cm) tall, forming clumps.
+×Gasteraloe 'Twilight Zone', also known as Aloe 'Twilight Zone', is an attractive small succulent that forms rosettes of dark green leaves with tiny white spots.
+It is a slow-growing plant that can reach up to 12 inches (30 cm) tall and produces offsets at the base, forming a dense clump with age.
 The leaves look almost black in direct sun.

 Hardiness